nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 In order to add tasks or deadlines related to the module, a module would have to be created.

-Information regarding module, for verbose inputs, can be recognised in the CLI using tags
+Information regarding module, for verbose inputs, can be recognised in the CLI using these tags:

-These tags are:

 - `-n <module_name>`
 - `-cr <module_credit>`